PranavMakani/SimpleLang-Compiler/README.md

 The code generator traverses the AST and produces the corresponding assembly code.
 This assembly code is what the CPU will execute.

 - **Functions and Variables:**
-  - `generateCode(Junc* node)`: Recursively walks the AST and generates the corresponding assembly instructions.
+  - `assemblycde(Junc_Tree*junc)`: Recursively walks the AST and generates the corresponding assembly instructions.
-  - `emit()`: Outputs assembly instructions.
   - `InstructionSet opcodes`: A mapping of operations (like `ADD`, `SUB`) to their corresponding assembly codes.

 If the AST node represents an addition operation, the code generator will output an `ADD` instruction, like `ADD R1, R2`, where `R1` and `R2` are registers holding the numbers to be added.